JordanSimYJ/techxperience/website/Lab-2.md

 ---
 # 🧑‍💼 Lab 2: Agentic RAG with HDB Annual Report

 In this lab, we will build a HDB Annual Report agent in watsonx Orchestrate to answer questions based on a knowledge base.
 This agent retrieves relevant information from documents to answer user queries.
+This lab is suited for Business Users.

 ## Step by step instructions to build the HDB Agent: